Bitcoin

 • Smart contract risk: Poorly developed smart contracts may have bugs, creating a potential loophole that a hacker can use to steal funds.

 • Market risk: Crypto assets in a pool could lose their value if prices drop sharply from the time they were deposited.
-Hence, investors that remove their assets from the pool at such a time may incur losses.
+Hence, investors who remove their assets from the pool at such a time may incur losses.
 Drastic price crashes could also remove a lot of liquidity from the pool, resulting in high levels of slippage.
 This could mean buyers will pay more for assets than expected.
 Slippage is the difference between the quoted price and the actual price when an order is executed.

 • Governance attacks: An entity could purchase a majority of the protocol’s governance tokens, helping them influence the outcome of votes.